shahabgohar/Rest-APi-Token-helper-class-for-authentication-for-laravel/README.md

 # Rest-APi-Token-helper-class-for-authentication-for-laravel
-this class requires you to run
+Before using this class, you need  to run
 ```
 composer require firebase/php-jwt